jump to navigation

 Randy served as the Interim Executive Director of the California Alliance for Pride and Equality (CAPE) - now named Equality California- Califiornia’s lesbian/ gay/ bisexual/ transgender state level advocacy organization from September 1998 through April 1999.
 He is one of the organization’s original founders and he developed its mission statement and played a primary role in both developing its structure and nurturing its initial development.

-In September 2002, Randy was appointed by San Francisco Mayor Willie Brown to the HIV Health Services Planning Council of San Francisco, San Mateo and Marin Counties where he has co-chaired the People Living With HIV/AIDS Advisory Committee, the Grantee Assessment Task Force and the Evaluation Committee.
+In September 2002, Randy was appointed by San Francisco Mayor Willie Brown to the HIV Health Services Planning Council of San Francisco, San Mateo and Marin Counties where he has co-chaired the Grantee Assessment Task Force and the Evaluation Committee, the Policy and Evaluation Committee and the Consumer and Minority Affairs Committee.
 In September 2004, Randy was re-appointed by Mayor Gavin Newsom to the Council and was subsequently elected Co-Chair of the Planning Council for 2004-05 and was re-elected Co-Chair for 2005-06.
 In 2006, Randy was appointed for a third term on the Council and stepped down as co-chair.
 Upon finishing his tenure as Co-Chair, he was recognized by the California State Assembly for his work on behalf of people living with HIV/AIDS.
-Randy was also appointed to the HIV Prevention Planning Council in 2006 by San Francisco Director of Public Health, Dr. Mitch Katz.

-In March 2003, Mayor Brown named Randy as the Mayor’s interim representative to the Communities Advocating Emergency AIDS Relief (CAEAR) Coalition.
-The CAEAR Coalition is a leading voice in Washington DC for HIV/AIDS care and treatment and has led successful annual appropriations advocacy for Ryan White CARE Act Titles I and III.
+In March 2003, Mayor Brown named Randy as the Mayor’s representative to the Communities Advocating Emergency AIDS Relief (CAEAR) Coalition.
+The CAEAR Coalition is a leading voice in Washington DC for HIV/AIDS care and treatment and has led successful annual appropriations advocacy for Ryan White programs.
 Randy was a member of CAEAR’s Reauthorization Work Group which was charged with developing the coalition’s position paper on the 2005 Reauthorization of the Ryan White CARE Act and he was responsible for the coalition’s position on the issue of the legislation’s coordination of HIV/AIDS federal programs and funding.

 In 2004 Randy co-chaired the Integrated Service Model Advisory Work Group for the HIV Health Services Branch in the San Francisco Department of Public Health.
 The purpose of the work group was to develop a set of written recommendations that advise the HIV Health Services Planning Council and the SFDPH HIV Health Services on issues related to the development of Integrated Service Models (ISM) in the community and on DPH’s ISM solicitation.
-The Advisory Group successfully crafted a plan that has been approved and will allocate $6.4 million to develop a network of Centers of Excellence to serve severe need populations living with HIV/AIDS in San Francisco that will be implemented in 2005 and 2006.
+The Advisory Group successfully crafted a plan that has been approved and allocates $6.4 million annually to develop a network of Centers of Excellence to serve severe need populations living with HIV/AIDS in San Francisco.

-In 2006 Randy was appointed by San Francisco Department of Public Health Director Dr. Mitch Katz to the San Francisco HIV Prevention Council.
+In 2006 Randy was appointed by San Francisco Department of Public Health Director Dr. Mitch Katz to the San Francisco HIV Prevention Council and serves on its Points of Integration Committee- a joint committee of both the HIV Health Services Planning Council and the the HIV Prevention Council.

 In early 2007 Randy was elected to the Board of Directors of the National Working Positive Coalition- a national group dedicated to promoting research, development and implementation of effective practices of employment services, coordinates sharing and dissemination of this information and advocates for work options and opportunities for people with HIV/AIDS.
 Randy chairs the coalition’s Policy and Advocacy Committee.